 snetc

-IPv4 subnet calculator for the command line.
-Computes subnet info, splits, trees, aggregation, VLSM, overlaps, diffs, LPM routing, RFC classification, and more — as a fast native binary with no runtime required.
+IPv4 and IPv6 subnet calculator for the command line.
+Computes subnet info, aggregation, allocation plans, overlaps, diffs, LPM routing, RFC classification, and more — as a fast native binary with no runtime required.

 View on GitHub · Latest release